Indicate specimen source: BAL, CSF, Sputum, Sputum (induced), Tissue (specify), Processed Specimen (specify) or Other Body Fluid (specify).

 AFB1, AFB3, AFB4, AFB5, MTB1, MTB2, MTB3, MTB4, MTB5, MTB6, NTM1, NTM2, NTM3, NTM4, NTM5

 Nucleic Acid Amplification Test (NAAT) performed on first specimen or by request for subsequent specimens.
-Result: (MTB complex rRNA detected or No MTB complex rRNA detected).
+Result: (MTB complex rRNA detected, or No MTB complex rRNA detected or Amplification inhibitors have been detected in this specimen).